compusolve-rsa/TestingGrounds/README.md

 ### TG 42.
 Redid AI Blueprints to method called SUDO code.
 Now they much simpler to read at high level of abstraction.

+### TG 43.
+Exclude *_BuildData.uasset from Git, reinstating the gun child actor.
+This is do for physical Gun Architector instead of component architecture.
+Also renamed some assets to do [UE4 Style Guide](https://github.com/Allar/ue4-style-guide)